Daemon Behavior

 hyprmoncfgd --debounce 1500ms # wait longer before applying after a plug event

-hyprmoncfgd --poll-interval 5s # how often to check if socket2 is unavailable
+hyprmoncfgd --poll-interval 5s # how often to run fallback monitor checks

 hyprmoncfgd --profile desk # always apply this specific profile